Erlite/Valerie/README.md

 - Once imported you shouldn't be running into errors.
 Shall you encounter any error after importing then the problem is on your end.

 ---

+### Problems you might run into:
+- Response.json not found (Create one manually)
+---
  ### Functions of this bot:

 - [x] Uses Json for config, logs and points